cornell-dti/trends-in-web-dev-website/versioned_docs/version-2023fa/assignments.md

 The class is scheduled to finish well before finals week.

-[Assignment 1](/docs/assignment1): Due on CMSX by Sept 26 at 11:59pm
+[Assignment 1](/docs/assignment1): Due on CMSX by Oct 3 at 11:59pm

-[Assignment 2](/docs/assignment2): Due on CMSX by Oct 3 at 11:59pm
+[Assignment 2](/docs/assignment2): Due on CMSX by Oct 10 at 11:59pm

-[Assignment 3](/docs/assignment3): Due on CMSX by Oct 10 at 11:59pm
+[Assignment 3](/docs/assignment3): Due on CMSX by Oct 17 at 11:59pm

-[Assignment 4](/docs/assignment4): Due on CMSX by Oct 17 at 11:59pm
+[Assignment 4](/docs/assignment4): Due on CMSX by Oct 24 at 11:59pm